OpenRiskNet/workshop/OntologyWorkshop/intro.md

 [toc](./README.md) | [next](browsing.md)

-This workshop will give a short walkthrough of the eNanoMapper ontology, to remind you what the ontologies was about.
+This workshop will give a short walkthrough of the eNanoMapper ontology, to remind you what the ontology was about.
 Generally, it assumes you already have seen or read about the ontology, and maybe even read some of the past tutorials: